 Before entering private practice, Jean served as the Deputy Director of the Mayor of Baltimore City's Office on Criminal Justice.
 She also tried cases as a public defender in Alameda County, California, and worked as an advocate for children at Legal Services for Children, Inc., in San Francisco.

-Listed in The Best Lawyers in America for Commercial Litigation, 2019
+Listed in The Best Lawyers in America for Commercial Litigation, since 2019

 Selected for inclusion in Maryland Super Lawyers, since 2017

 Job Opportunities Task Force, Board Chair 2013 - 2017; Executive Committee 2017 - present